 Therefore, at the globally relevant Declaration on Education, we aim to confront those contemporary trends that pose a danger to humanity, and to identify the necessary approaches to education which value love, solidarity, care, justice, cooperation, freedom, equality and diversity, and proclaims the necessary status for education in societies.

-The starting point for achieving this goal is an Initiative Roundtable conference.
-This involves a meeting with a small group of thinkers, including the Dalai Lama, for two days in Dharamsala, India.
-This meeting is intended to identify and clearly articulate the main aspects of the significantly challenging problems of our time, and establish directions that need to be developed further during the 2nd stage.
+The first step included the formation of the concept and initiative group.
+The starting point for achieving the project goal was an Initiative Roundtable conference.
+This involved a meeting with a small group of thinkers, including the Dalai Lama, for two days in Dharamsala, India.
+This meeting was intended to identify and clearly articulate the main aspects of the significantly challenging problems of our time, and establish directions that need to be developed further during the 2nd stage.

 1) discussion of working papers on various relevant problems, which should provide the key materials for position papers;